Back to top

 Many of the public water supply systems in the state derive their water from groundwater wells.
 Visit this page to learn more about the state’s programs that oversee water quality from these systems.
 Don’t forget to also visit the

-Drinking Water Program Data page for access to source information about these wells.
+Drinking Water System page for access to source information about these wells.

 Division of Geology and Earth Resources (WDGER) State

 The Washington State Geological Information